Frequently Asked Questions

 What do registration fees cover?

 Full time adult registration fees give access to all general sessions and workshops.
-Registration fees meet about 60% of the cost of putting on the conference including: speakers’ travel, hotel, and honoraria; rental of all the rooms we use at the Hawaii Convention Center; audio/visual rental for speaker presentations; sound and light and other technical requirements in the ballroom so that participants can see and hear presentations; notebook assembly and printing, nametags, speaker outlines and other participant material; conference décor including putting up banners and directional signs.
+Registration fees meet about 60% of the cost of putting on the conference including: speakers’ travel, hotel, and honoraria; rental of all the rooms we use at the Hawaii Convention Center; audio/visual rental for speaker presentations; sound and light and other technical requirements in the ballroom so that participants can see and hear presentations; nametags, speaker outlines and other participant material; conference décor including banners, staging and directional signs; security, first-aid, water stations and other simple amenities.
+Beginning in 2019, a conference notebook will not be included with each full-time registration but become an optional resource available for $10 at the conference or $5 when preordered with a full-time registration.

 Can you bring some of the really popular Christian speakers for the conference?

-We’d love to!
-And we keep inviting all those names that everyone knows but get turned down for lots of different reasons.
-You should see our list of declined invitations, many of them from speakers whom we ask every year but to no avail.
+We try to do this all the time!
+And we keep inviting well-known speakers every year but get turned down for lots of different reasons.
+You should see our list of declined invitations, many of them from speakers whom we ask every year.
+Still, we keep trying.
 Many speakers book years in advance; others severely limit their speaking engagements; some have requirements including speaking fees that we can’t meet.
-Keep praying, though, for them to come.
-We need your prayers in this area.
+Keep praying with us for God to bring the speakers, teachers, preachers and prophets that He wants us to have!
+With God, all things are possible.

-It would really help to have the Honolulu Conference during Hawaii public schools Spring Break.
+It would really help to have the HIM Conference during Hawaii public schools Spring Break.
 Can you schedule that?

 Why is the concert included in the youth registration but not in adult registration?